Vitineth/echocicd/README.md

 $ $ echocicd --etcd-endpoints=<endpoints> agent
 ```

+### Webhooks

+Once setup, you can configure Gitea to send webhooks for your repositories!
+To do this, go into the settings for your
+repository, add a new webhook that targets `http://<host>:15342/hook` with a `POST` request of `application/json`
+for `Push Events`.
+You don't need to specify any authorization info (what is security anyway).

+> [!NOTE]
+> The webhook host will need to be whitelisted in your gitea settings.
+Additionally, you need to make sure the gitea
+> servers name in the config is accurate as that will be the address that the builder uses to clone the project.

 ## Deploy Configs

 You can explore the code for the exact schemas for deploy configs, however an example is posted here for reference